-- (1) In deciding the annual volumetric limit for a water licence, the chief executive must have regard to- - (a) the purpose for which the water is being taken; and - (b) the location of the works for taking the water; and - (c) the water taking capacity of the works; and - (d) for a licence granted under section 76- - (i) the annual volumetric limit mentioned in schedule10, column 2, for the land mentioned in schedule10, column 1 to which the licence applies; and - (ii) whether the continued taking is likely to lead to seawater intrusion of the Cooloola Sandmass aquifer; and - (iii) the impact the continued taking is likely to have on wetlands and other groundwater-dependent ecosystems in the plan area. - (2) However, the chief executive must not grant a water licence with an annual volumetric limit of more than the volume estimated by the chief executive to be required for the purpose.
+- (1) In deciding the annual volumetric limit for a water licence, the chief executive must have regard to- - (a) the purpose for which the water is being taken; and - (b) the location of the works for taking the water; and - (c) the water taking capacity of the works. - (2) However, the chief executive must not grant a water licence with an annual volumetric limit of more than the volume estimated by the chief executive to be required for the purpose.